 Sariba is a consultancy firm started in 2000 and which provides products, services and advice within HR Strategy, HR Processes and HR Technology.
-Today, 83 people are employed in the Sariba concern.
+Today, 83 people are employed in the Sariba group.

-The Sariba concern is represented in Norway, Sweden and Spain, including following legal objects:
+The Sariba group is represented in Norway, Sweden and Spain, including following legal objects:

 - Sariba Consulting AS

-- SARFC Lønn AS
+- SAREC Lønn AS

 - Sariba Consulting SL

 - Sariba Consulting AB